nrfconnect/sdk-nrf/doc/nrf/installation/assistant.rst

 #.
 Select :guilabel:`Open command prompt`.

-You can then follow the instructions in :ref:`programming_cmd`.
+You can then follow the instructions in :ref:`creating_cmd`.